This post was originally published in November 2022.

 736 N Broadway Suite 106, Los Angeles, CA 90012 (Chinatown)

 Just a short walk from Just What I Kneaded lies Wax Paper Co.
 This tiny sandwich shop built inside a repurposed shipping container offers some of the best sandwiches in LA.
-I thought it was a new business, but Wax Paper Co. has actually been around since 2015 and has become an underground sensation.
+I thought it was a brand new business, but Wax Paper Co. has actually been around since 2015, becoming an underground sensation.
 Owners Lauren and Peter Lemos named all the sandwiches after NPR (National Public Radio) hosts.

 If you want to turn the sandwich up a few notches, you can also add turkey.
-When you get there, you will see all the fresh sauces and ingredients on display.
-Because of the small kitchen and the high volume of orders, you can only order online through the website.
-On the weekends, sometimes the wait time can be 40 minutes to an hour, so I suggest you order with ample time before going there.
-But usually on the weekdays, the wait time is a lot less.
-Their Chinatown location has a counter where you can dine in if you want, but nothing beats the quirkiness of the Frogtown location!
+Because of the small kitchen and the high volume of orders, you can only order online on their website.
+On the weekends, sometimes the wait time can be from 40 minutes to an hour, so I suggest you order with ample time before going there.
+They used to have a Chinatown location with dine-in service, but nothing beats the quirkiness of the shipping container in such tranquil atmosphere!

 I asked co-owner Lauren these questions on Instagram.